Shayklos/C2-stats-bot/README.md

 - Command that finds a player in all leaderboards
 - Delete old logging
 - FFA Notification system
-- Fix database is locked error when a round is added but not processed
-- Go through all functions and place try: except:s appropiately
-- (in database.py) check if any queries break when userId or similar is null
 - Safe way of closing the bot
 - `/rounds` command for a player rounds
 - in `/online` : if all players in a room are afk, these players wont be displayed